hny-codes/odin-restaurant-page/README.md

 # odin-restaurant-page

-A small project for The Odin Project
+A small project for The Odin Project.

+Built with:
+- HTML
+- CSS
+- Javascript (Vanilla)

+## Project Focus:
+- Webpack
+- Intersection Observer API
+- Component-based Javascript

 ## Building and running on localhost